listx/listx_blog/post/2014-09-22-parking-lot-problem.md

 The canonical name for this operation is [*find first set*](http://en.wikipedia.org/wiki/Find_first_set) or *find first one*.[^twos]
 In Linux, you can do `man ffs` to learn about how to use it in your C program.

-Of course, the parking lot in our problem is of infinite size, which makes the size of `T` arbitrarily large, and thus we cannot use `ffs` here.
+Of course, the parking lot in our problem is of infinite size, which makes the size of `T` arbitrarily large; alas, we cannot use `ffs` here.

 # The Parking Load Problem